Possessed (1947 film): Plot

 Louise, feeling disturbed, visits a doctor under a false name, and is recommended to go to a psychiatrist, but walks out.
 She asks Dean for a divorce; Dean asks why, and Louise says Pauline hates her.
 On a vacation back at the lake house, Louise climbs to Pauline's bedroom, screams, and when Dean runs up there, Louise says Pauline is in the room, saying to her, "Kill yourself, Louise".
 Dean says she's dead, and turns on the light; Louise doesn't see her any more, but confesses to helping her kill herself.
 Dean says that was false, as Louise was in the village on her day off.

-Back at their regular home, Louise, happy to be free of Pauline's ghost, wants to go dancing; but she and Dean see David and Carol at the nightclub.
+Back at their regular home, Louise, happy to be free of Pauline's ghost, wants to go dancing, but Dean and she see David and Carol at the nightclub.
 Louise later lies to Carol that David really wants her, Louise.
-David drops by, and confronts Louise, who says Carol said she, Carol, is tired of David.
-Louise then admits lying, and that she's willing to do anything to keep David; he threatens to tell Dean about Louise and their past.
+David drops by and confronts Louise, who says Carol said she, Carol, is tired of David.
+Louise then admits lying, and that she is willing to do anything to keep David; he threatens to tell Dean about Louise and their past.

-Dean confronts Louise, and says a doctor will come see her; she gets angry that it's a mental specialist, though she agrees to talk to him.
-She sneaks away to David, and says she is worried about being institutionalized.
+Dean confronts Louise and says a doctor will come see her; she gets angry that he is a mental specialist, though she agrees to talk to him.
+She sneaks away to David and says she is worried about being institutionalized.
 David says he will call Dean, and that he is going away that night to marry Carol.
 Louise gets out a gun; he taunts her, and she shoots him repeatedly.

-She awakens at the hospital, and admits killing David.
+She awakens at the hospital and admits killing David.
 Dean visits, and the doctor says it is psychosis, as if she is possessed of devils, but he can restore her.
 He also says her tortured mind and delusion that she helped Pauline kill herself, made her present condition almost inevitable, and that if he had seen her sooner, her problems could have been averted.
-Re the upcoming trial about David's death, the doctor says Louise is not responsible for any of her actions.
-They go see the sleeping Louise, and the doctor says the healing process will be long and difficult, and she'll suffer a great deal before recovery.
+About the upcoming trial of David's death, the doctor says Louise is not responsible for any of her actions.
+They go see the sleeping Louise, and the doctor says the healing process will be long and difficult, and she will suffer a great deal before recovery.
 Dean pledges to help support his wife recover fully, no matter what.